microsoft/CameraTraps/api/batch_processing/README.md

 ### 2.3 Outputs

-Once your request is submitted and parameters validated, the API divides all images into shards of about 2000 images each, and send them to an Azure Machine Learning compute cluster for processing.
-Another process will monitor how many shards have been evaluated, checking every 30 minutes, and update the status of the request, which you can check via the `/task` endpoint.
+Once your request is submitted and parameters validated, the API divides all images into shards of about 2000 images each, and send them to an Azure Machine Learning Service compute cluster for processing.
+Another process will monitor how many shards have been evaluated, checking every 15 minutes, and update the status of the request, which you can check via the `/task` endpoint.

-When all shards have finished processing, the `status` returned by the `/task` endpoint will have a `message` field containing a string that can be loaded as a json, with 3 fields each containing an URL to a downloadable file.
-The `message` field looks like
+When all shards have finished processing, the `status` returned by the `/task` endpoint will have the `request_status` field as `completed`, and the `message` field contain a string that can be loaded as a json with 3 fields, each containing an URL to a downloadable file.
+The returned body looks like

 ```json
 {